startersclan/docker-sourceservers/README.md

 ## Usage

+**Disclaimer**: The project assumes knowledge concerning the [`docker`](https://docs.docker.com/) runtime.
+Instructions on customization and orchestration of containerized game server instances are outside the scope the project.

 ### Docker

-The project assumes knowledge concerning the [`docker`](https://docs.docker.com/) runtime.
-Instructions on customization and orchestration of containerized game server instances are outside the scope the project.
+The following are some guidelines on how to and best use the provided images that should be transferrable should operators wish to utilize container orchestration tools for hosting their workloads.

 #### Entrypoint and CMD